gnebehay/parser/README.md

 Here, `ϵ` means that the current symbol of the stack should be just popped off, but not be replaced by anything else.

-Also, we added another rule `(0)` that makes sure that the parser understands when the input is done.
+Also, we added another rule `(0)` that makes sure that the parser understands when the input is finished.
 Here, `$` stands for end of input.